sraj2023/monitoring-osk-using-strimzi/README.md

  kubectl create ns kafka
  kubectl create ns monitoring
 ```
-- Update your path in line 5 of main.tf.
+- Update your path in line 5 of main.tf, in the path of the Directory in apply-files.sh and in provider.tf.

 - Initialize terraform:
 ```
  terraform init